 Skin and hair issues are common symptoms of Cushing’s Disease and many other health conditions.
 If your dog is showing signs of thinning skin or is getting skin infections, it could be a sign of Cushing’s Disease or another health issue.
 Additionally, your dog’s hair may be slow to grow or they may begin losing hair.

-Treatments for Cushing’s Disease in Dogs
+What are the Treatments for Cushing’s Disease in Dogs?

 There are a few types of treatment for Cushing’s Disease.
 The one that is best will depend on the type of Cushing’s Disease, how invasive the tumor is, other health conditions, and more.